klaasnicolaas/python-nednl/README.md

 ### API Key

-To use the datasets, you must first create an account on their website, then you can generate an API key.
+Before accessing the datasets, it's necessary to create an account on the website of NED.
+After you have done this, you'll be able to generate a unique API key, granting you access to the datasets.

 ## Datasets